oksanaykh/agent-sales-dashboards/README.md

 ## Expected CSV columns

+> **Free version requirement:** your CSV must contain the following columns.
+> The agent will warn about missing columns and may produce incomplete dashboards if any are absent.
-The agent accepts the following column names.
-Alternative names are automatically remapped by `loader.py` — no manual renaming needed.
+> Alternative column names listed below are remapped automatically by `loader.py`.

 | Canonical name | Accepted aliases | Type | Description |
 |---|---|---|---|